smartfile/django-transfer/README.rst

         ('/downloads', '/mnt/shared/downloads'),
     )

-If you don't configure any mappings, django-transfer will pass your path unmodified.
-If you configure mappings, it will attempt the conversion if the conversion fails, an ImproperlyConfigured exception will be raised.
-Mappings are ignored when the server type is not 'nginx'.
-You can change the server type, and everything should just work.
-With the proper mappings, absolute paths are handled properly, and for non-nginx servers, absolute paths are used directly.
+If you don't configure any mappings, django-transfer and you are using server type ``'nginx'``, an ImproperlyConfigured exception will be raised.
+Mappings are ignored when the server type is not ``'nginx'``.
+Mappings allow absolute paths to be used in all instances, which allows unmodified code to work with any server type (event ``DEBUG`` mode, see below).

 Uploading
 ---------